-Jerry Roth, a litigation partner at Munger, Tolles & Olson resident in its San Francisco office, is a trial lawyer specializing in business and international litigation and white collar criminal defense.
+Jerry Roth, a litigation partner at Munger, Tolles & Olson resident in its San Francisco office, is a trial lawyer specializing in business and international litigation and arbitration, as well as white collar criminal defense and investigations.
 He has been widely recognized for the breadth and depth of his practice, the high profile of his matters and the results obtained for his clients.

-In the business litigation area, Jerry has defended large-scale intercompany commercial disputes; securities fraud, antitrust, RICO and consumer class actions; and intellectual property cases including trade secret misappropriation and trademark matters.
-He recently has represented Verizon, Shell Oil, Boeing, Northrop Grumman, Novartis, Pitney Bowes, World Savings Bank and Universal Music Group.
+In the business litigation area, Mr. Roth has defended large-scale intercompany commercial disputes; securities fraud, antitrust, RICO, privacy and consumer class actions; and intellectual property cases including trade secret misappropriation and trademark matters.
+He has represented Berkshire Hathaway, Intel, LinkedIn, LG Display, Northrop Grumman, Occidental Petroleum, PepsiCo, Shell Oil, Verizon and Warner Bros.

-As a former federal prosecutor in New York, Jerry also specializes in white collar criminal defense and related matters such as SEC enforcement actions and internal corporate investigations and he frequently represents individual executives as well as corporations, with special emphasis on FCPA and international matters.
+As a former federal prosecutor in New York, Mr. Roth also specializes in white collar criminal defense and related matters such as SEC enforcement actions and internal corporate investigations and he frequently represents individual executives as well as corporations, with special emphasis on FCPA and international matters.
 His clients include:

-- an airline executive in the DOJ investigation into alleged antitrust violations in the air cargo industry.
+- A foreign airline executive in the DOJ investigation into alleged antitrust violations in the air cargo industry.

 - Schwab in the SEC’s after-hours trading and market timing investigation.

-- Boeing in a multi-agency government investigation into alleged theft of trade secrets from a competitor.
+- A defense contractor in a multi-agency government investigation into alleged theft of trade secrets from a competitor.

-- an Avant!
-Corp. executive in a criminal prosecution for alleged theft of trade secrets.
+- A Silicon Valley executive in a criminal prosecution for alleged theft of trade secrets.

 - Equilon, an affiliate of Shell Oil, in a federal Pipeline Safety Act prosecution.

-- the Special Committee of Whole Foods in an independent investigation into postings by a company executive on internet financial message boards.
+- The Special Committee of Whole Foods in an independent investigation into postings on internet financial message boards.

-While at the Department of Justice, Jerry received the Director’s Award for Superior Performance and a Special Commendation for Outstanding Service.
+While at the Department of Justice, Mr. Roth received the Director’s Award for Superior Performance and a Special Commendation for Outstanding Service.
 He is a former chair of the Northern California branch of the ABA's White Collar Crime Section.

-Jerry is an active member of the San Francisco and Sonoma communities and has sat on the board of directors of the French American International School and of the San Francisco Child Abuse Prevention Society.
+Mr. Roth is an active member of the San Francisco and Sonoma communities and has sat on the board of directors of the French American International School and of the San Francisco Child Abuse Prevention Society.
 He is the current president of the Board of Directors of Opera Parallèle, San Francisco’s contemporary opera company.